I Spent Years Trying To Support My Gut And Get Rid Of Fatigue & Brain Fog

 I no longer identified myself as a “sick” person, instead focusing on positive thoughts of healing.
 As my anxiety receded, so, too, did my symptoms, and little by little, my digestion began to flow.

-I wish I could say that was the end of the story and I’m 100 percent healed, but the truth is that I still have my ups and downs.
-I still don’t eat any American wheat, though I have no problems abroad, where the wheat is processed more naturally than in the U.S. On a super-stressful day or after having a trigger food like nuts or wine, my belly sometimes rebels.
+I wish I could say that was the end of the story and I’m 100 percent better, but the truth is that I still have my ups and downs.
+On a super-stressful day or after having a trigger food like nuts or wine, my belly sometimes rebels.
 But it’s less often, less severe, and getting consistently better.

 The brain fog and fatigue have become a fuzzy and distant memory.
 My period stays stubbornly away.
 But I can sense ovulation and am confident that like everything else in my life, it, too, will soon flow again.